noru/noru.github.io.old/_posts/2014-07-03-Bitwise-Operator-in-JS.md

 I was sauntering on GitHub and ended up in [JSHint](https://github.com/rwaldron/idiomatic.js/), a static code analysis tool for JavaScript.
 When I was looking at the sample code in idomatic style I saw this:
 `!!~array.indexOf("a");`
 I was like, "WTF is this shit?".
 And its comment says its "__unnecessarily clever__".
-Slink trick?
+Slick trick?
 I dig that!
 Got to grasp it.

 ### 1. No One Uses All Their Spaces
 > Everybody knows that...